- Mexican drug cartels are leading suppliers of cocaine, heroin, methamphetamine, and other illicit narcotics to the United States.

 The PRI’s unbroken reign finally ended in 2000 with the election of President Vicente Fox of the National Action Party (PAN).
 With new politicians in power, cartels ramped up violence against the government in an effort to reestablish their hold [PDF] on the state.

-At the international level, Mexican cartels began to take on a much larger role in trafficking drugs in the late 1980s, after U.S. government agencies broke up the Caribbean networks used by Colombian cartels to smuggle cocaine.
-Mexican gangs eventually shifted from being couriers for Colombian DTOs to being wholesalers.
+At the international level, Mexican cartels began to take on a much larger role in the late 1980s, after U.S. government agencies broke up Caribbean networks used by Colombian cartels to smuggle cocaine.
+Mexican gangs eventually shifted from being couriers for Colombian criminal organizations to being wholesalers.

 The U.S. government, despite waging a “war on drugs” and conducting other counternarcotics efforts abroad, has made little progress in reducing the demand for illegal drugs.
-In 2016, Americans spent almost $150 billion on cocaine, heroin, methamphetamine, and marijuana, 50 percent more than in 2010.
-Meanwhile, growing use of synthetic opioids, including fentanyl, has led to a public health crisis.
-More than 90 percent of lethal drugs in the United States come from Mexico.
+In 2016, Americans spent almost $150 billion on cocaine, heroin, marijuana, and methamphetamine, 50 percent more than in 2010.
+Meanwhile, growing use of synthetic opioids, including fentanyl, has contributed to a public health crisis.

 How are drugs smuggled into the United States?

 Most of the illicit drugs entering the United States that are seized by authorities are discovered at official ports of entry, of which there are more than three hundred.

 Traffickers employ various tactics to evade detection by U.S. authorities at the border.
 These include hiding or disguising drugs in vehicles, smuggling them into the United States through underground tunnels, and flying them over border barriers using drones or other aircraft.
 After Mexican traffickers smuggle wholesale shipments of drugs into the United States, local groups and street gangs manage retail-level distribution in cities throughout the country.